avenirs-esr/avenirs-dsav/src/components/overlay/drawers/AvDrawer/AvDrawer.md

 | `default` | Slot for drawer content.
 Can contain any HTML or Vue components. |
 | `footer` | Footer slot for content under the main scrollable content.
 Can contain any HTML or Vue components. |

+## 🚀 Storybook demos

+You can find examples of use and demo of the component on its dedicated [Storybook page](https://avenirs-esr.github.io/avenirs-dsav/storybook/?path=/docs/components-overlay-drawers-avdrawer--docs).

 ## 💡 Examples of use

 ### Basic Usage